LBHackney-IT/lbh-adrs/MTFH/Proposed/DynamoDb-write-capacity.md

 1. 500 for Charges Entity
 2. 500 for Accounts Entity
+3. 1000 for Transactions Entity for development
-3. 2000 for Transactions Entity
+4. 2000 for Transactions Entity for Staging and Production

 **Entities that needed to have change in read capacity**